b9org/b9/docs/BuildARuntime.md

 `node js_compiler/compile.js test/hello.src hello.b9mod`

 The above command will run the JavaScript compiler on `test/hello.src` and output a binary module with the name `hello.b9mod`.
 If you run the above command, you should see `hello.b9mod` in the base9 root directory.
+The `.b9mod` files are in raw hexadecimal format, and are only readable when using a hex editor like `dhex`.

 ```